needle-tools/gltf-progressive/README.md

 Call `lodsManager.awaitLoading(<opts?>)` to receive a promise that will resolve when all object LODs that start loading during the next frame have finished to update.
 Use the optional options parameter to e.g. wait for more frames.

 ### Global LOD level override
-Set the static `LODsManager.overrideGlobalLodLevel = <level>` to any number between 0 and 6.
-To disable the override again set it to `undefined`.

 ### LOD Manager settings
 These settings are available on the LOD manager instance: